rogerbeecham/rogerbeecham.github.io/index.md

 layout: default
 ---

-### I'm a Lecturer at the [Leeds Institute for Data Analysis](http://lida.leeds.ac.uk).
+### I'm a Lecturer at the [University of Leeds](https://www.leeds.ac.uk).
 I work in Social and Geographic Data Science.

 My research demonstrates how new, passively-collected datasets can be repurposed for social research.
 As well as technical and statistical issues, I consider the consequences of these data for knowledge production.
 This spans several disciplinary areas: spatial data analysis, information visualization, geography, transport planning, crime science and market research.